 Test and Trace Support Payments Scheme

-In order to ease processing, please ensure all supporting information is submitted with your application.
+Please ensure all supporting information is submitted with your application.
 This includes a current bank statement, proof of employment / self-employment and evidence of loss of earnings (either a wage slip for the period of isolation of a letter from your employer confirming loss of earnings).

 Who is eligible for support?